Emotional Support Animal Registration for Dogs & Cats - Colorado

 Technically, there is no such thing as emotional support animal registration.
 Though this is a common phrase used, there is no database where dogs, cats, or other pets should be registered as ESAs.
 In addition, emotional support animals do not require a license or official certification.

-More accurately, “emotional support animal registration” is a matter of securing a formal letter from a licensed mental health professional prescribing why a certain pet dog, cat, or other animal is important for the therapeutic benefit of a person who has a mental health condition..
+More accurately, “emotional support animal registration” is a matter of securing a formal emotional support animal letter from a licensed mental health professional.

-Steps and Requirements for Emotional Support Animal Registration in Colorado
+Emotional Support Animal Registration in Colorado: Steps & Requirements

-For a dog or cat to be recognized as an emotional support animal under Colorado law, the pet must be prescribed by a licensed mental health professional to an individual with an emotional or mental disability or condition.
+For a dog or cat to be recognized as an emotional support animal in Colorado, the dog or cat must be prescribed by a licensed mental health professional, as stated in an official emotional support animal letter.
+‘Registering’ the emotional support animal in a database is not necessary.

-The first step for emotional support animal registration is to be evaluated by a licensed mental health professional who will determine if an individual can be prescribed an ESA.
-It is recommended to see a reputable psychologist, therapist, or psychiatrist.
+The first step for emotional support animal registration in Colorado is to be evaluated by a licensed mental health professional who will determine if an individual can be prescribed an ESA.

 2. Get an Emotional Support Animal Letter

-An emotional support animal letter, written by a licensed mental health professional, explains why a dog, cat, or other pet provides relief for someone with a qualified condition.
-Essentially, an ESA letter details how a dog or cat differs from an ordinary pet when it comes to therapeutic benefits.
+An emotional support animal letter, written by a licensed mental health professional, explains why a dog, cat, or other pet provides relief or therapeutic benefits for someone with a qualified condition.

-An ESA letter must be written on an official letterhead, signed, dated, and includes the mental health professional's name, contact information, and license number.
-ESA letters can be sent to a patient in-person or electronically.
+An ESA letter must be written on an official letterhead, signed, dated, and include the mental health professional's name, contact information, and license number.

 4. Update Your ESA Letter

-Final Thoughts on How to Register an Emotional Support Animal
+Final Thoughts on Emotional Support Animal Registration (Dog or Cat) in Colorado

 Till next time, we’re with you every pounce of the way!